 Graz travel guide: things to do in Graz

 Graz is a city that deserves to be delved into, so while you should absolutely make time for the top things to do in Graz and the city’s most famous attractions, such as the Clock Tower and UNESCO Old Town, In this Graz travel guide I’ve tried to also highlight some of the things I really loved away from the historic core as I slowed down and explored sustainable Graz.

 Tour the UNESCO-listed Old Town and Courtyards

 If Vienna has coffee culture, Graz has courtyard culture.
-This delightful spaces are linked together with Medieval shortcuts, usually with a tucked-away wine bar or cafe as reward for taking the next turn.
+These delightful spaces are linked together with Medieval shortcuts, usually with a tucked-away wine bar or cafe as a reward for taking the next turn.
 In fact, there are more than 50 inner courtyards in the city, and getting lost amongst them is one of Graz’s greatest joys.

-The grandest of the them all is Grazer Landhaus, the seat of the provincial government.
+The grandest of them all is Grazer Landhaus, the seat of the provincial government.
 A masterpiece in Italian Renaissance arcade architecture, it’s here you really see the city’s Mediterranean influence shine through.

 Outside of the labyrinth of enclosed squares, the rest of the Old Town dazzles in perfectly maintained glory.
 Mainly Medieval in appearance, most houses date back to between the 13th and 16th centuries when Graz was at its peak.
-Unlike some European Old Towns which AirBnB has taken over, Graz’s centre is very much for the locals, which makes the atmosphere less touristy – something we can thank the rent controls for.
+Unlike some European Old Towns which Airbnb has taken over, Graz’s centre is very much for the locals, which makes the atmosphere less touristy – something we can thank the rent controls for.

 Another spot to just hang out is on Hauptplatz, the main square, which is flanked by highly detailed and colourful facades, the Rathaus (the town hall), and is looked down on by the Uhrturm.